vanilla/docs/content/help/notifications/index.md

 ## Setting defaults

 You can set default notification levels for new users in your config.
+Hosted communities will have to request this through support or their CSM.

 Setting a value to `1` is on, `0` is off, and `false` disables it globally.
 Any user has already chosen their preferences will be unaffected.

 Vanilla starts with these defaults: